daniel-thom/HPC/applications/spark/README.md

     ```

 ## Compute Nodes
 Consider the type of compute nodes to acquire.

+**Warning**: Kestrel has some "high-bandwidth" nodes that are incompatible with Spark.
+If you ask for more than one compute node in your allocation, ensure that you do not get
+them by specifying `-C lbw` (low bandwidth) whenever you allocate nodes.
+The "high-bandwidth"
+nodes have two network cards (NICs).
+If Spark could be configured to spread its
+internal network traffic across the NICs, these nodes would be beneficial.
+As of
+April 2025, however, these nodes result in Spark processes that cannot
+communicate with each other.
+This may be improved in the future.

-If you will be performing large shuffles then
-you should prefer nodes with fast local storage.
+If you will be performing large shuffles then you should prefer nodes with fast local
+storage.
 A minimum requirement is approximately 500 MB/s.

 - Any modern SSD should be sufficient.
 - A spinning disk will be too slow.